California State University, Long Beach: Campus landmarks

-The Walter Pyramid, the university's most prominent sporting complex and most recognizable landmark.
+The LBS Financial Credit Union Pyramid, the university's most prominent sporting complex and most recognizable landmark.

 The University Student Union (USU) building is located at the center of campus.
 The three-story glass building occupies roughly 180000 sqft, housing numerous offices, and offering more casual attractions, including a study lounge, a ballroom, a food court, a bowling alley, an arcade, and a movie theater.
 As of Fall 2025, the USU is undergoing major renovations as part of the largest and most costly building project in CSU history.

 The Rec and Wellness Center is an extensive all-purpose athletic center covering about 125000 sqft on North Campus.
 It was completed in 2010.
 It includes facilities for fitness programs and aerobics classes, courts for volleyball, basketball, badminton, rock climbing walls, an indoor track, a student lounge, and much more.
 The center is funded and managed by CSULB's Associated Students, Incorporated (ASI).

-49er basketball and volleyball games are currently played in the iconic, eighteen-story Walter Pyramid (formerly known as the Long Beach Pyramid) located on north campus.
+Beach basketball and volleyball games are played in the iconic, eighteen-story LBS Financial Credit Union Credit Union Pyramid (formerly known as the Walter Pyramid and the Long Beach Pyramid) located on north campus.
 The Pyramid is a sporting complex that can accommodate over 5,000 fans, including temporary seating and standing room.
 Two sections of interior stands are fitted with large hydraulic lifts that can lift the seating elements 45 degrees into the air, creating room for five volleyball courts or three basketball courts.
 The Pyramid is home to the Southern California Summer Pro League, a noted showcase for current and prospective NBA basketball players.

 The University Art Museum's permanent collection contains primarily abstract expressionist paintings, works on paper, and an outdoor sculpture garden that began in 1966.
 The UAM was the first accredited museum in the CSU system.
 In addition, the museum's Gordon F. Hampton collection is housed at the Downtown Los Angeles law offices of Sheppard Mullin.

 The campus is also home to the Carpenter Performing Arts Center, a 1,074-seat theater named after CSULB alumni Richard and Karen Carpenter.

 The Earl Burns Miller Japanese Garden is an artistic retreat of solitude and beauty.
 Among its many picturesque attractions, the Garden features a large pond populated with koi.